 Who We Are

-Gateway Flying Club has a maximum of 45 equity shares, and there are currently memberships available.
+Gateway Flying Club has a maximum of 45 equity shares, and there are usually memberships available.
 Each member buys a share in the club which entitles the shareholder an equal share of the assets owned by the club.
-A shareholder is able to sell their share on the open market and advertise that sale in a public forum such as Craigslist.
+A shareholder is able to sell their share on the open market and advertise that sale in a public forums like Craigslist or Facebook Marketplace.
 The sale price of shares from shareholders is not fixed but negotiated between the seller and the buyer.

 Immediate family members of shareholders may also fly our aircraft.
 This means your spouse/children can fly or learn to fly or take “pinch-hitter training” in a club aircraft without having a

 membership of their own.
-Flying family member dues: $75 for first three months, then $25/month thereafter.
+Flying family member dues: $150 for first three months, then $50/month thereafter.

 Membership questions & answers